rduplain/memo/startups-for-people-with-problems.md

 success.

 Be slow in giving out equity _at this point_.
 Building a successful business is a long game.
-A contribution will feel like a lot today, but could be a small blip in the long run.
+A contribution will feel like a lot today, but will likely be a small blip in the long run.

 It's not selfish to keep equity to yourself.
 It's what's best for the company.
 You run a company now.